osl_dynamics.analysis.statistics#

 Returns:

-• pvalues (np.ndarray) – P-values for the features.
-Shape is (features1, features2, …).
+• pvalues (np.ndarray) – P-values.
+Shape is (*target_dims,).

-osl_dynamics.analysis.statistics.paired_diff_max_stat_perm(data, n_perm, metric='tstats', n_jobs=1)[source]#
+osl_dynamics.analysis.statistics.paired_diff_max_stat_perm(data, n_perm, metric='copes', n_jobs=1)[source]#

-Statistical significant testing for paired differences.
+Statistical significance testing for paired difference.

 Parameters: